DurgeshRajput11/AgriSpect/README.md

-# 🌾 AgriVision: AI-Powered Crop Analysis
+# 🌾 AgriSpect: AI-Powered Crop Analysis
 Live WebApp : (https://huggingface.co/spaces/DurgeshRajput11/AgriSpect)

 AgriVision is an interactive web app for smart crop and fruit detection using YOLOv8.
 Upload images, videos, or use your webcam to identify and count fruits and crops with a beautiful, modern UI.